open/close all folders

 - And of course, since Glomgold and Magica De Spell were working together all along, it's not like Glomgold was ever really on your side in the first place.

 - Glomgold clinging to Vulture!Magica's leg as she flies from Mt.
 Vesuvius"Let go of me, you doddering old deadweight!"

 "Oh, pipe down, you mangy bird."

-- Remaster gives each of the old songs some much needed flare, often fitting thier themes (Amazon is tropical, Himalayas is rather tribal, the Mines have a Jazzy feel which fits the boss, the Moon has a Techno-Scifi vibe to it with a hint of nostalgia (due to it's popularity).
-Transylvania (however) get's a techno-vibe, and to add to the weirdness, later on becomes DUBSTEP.
-Yes, the HAUNTED HOUSE get's DUBSTEP'.
+- Remastered gives each of the old songs some much needed flare, often fitting their themes (Amazon is tropical, Himalayas is rather tribal, the Mines have a Jazzy feel which fits the boss, the Moon has a Techno-Scifi vibe to it with a hint of nostalgia (due to its popularity).
+Transylvania, however, gets a techno-vibe, and to add to the weirdness, later on becomes dubstep.
+Yes, the haunted house gets dubstep.
 It's as crazy, hilarious, and awesome as it sounds.

 - One of the things Scrooge says upon finding a large diamond.
 It's all in how he stammers to finish the sentence:"That's a diamond the size of... buh-buh...
 Mrs. Beakly!"